JetBrains-Research/code-quality-ij-server/docs/inspections/python/best_practice.md

 **ERROR-PRONE**
-2) `''{0}'' object could have no attribute ''{1}'' because it is declared as init-only`
+2) `''{0}'' object could have no attribute ''{1}'' because it is declared as init-only` Adapted description: `''{0}'' object could have no attribute ''{1}'' because it is declared as init-only.
+Please, don't call this attribute.`

 ```python
 from __future__ import annotations
 from dataclasses import dataclass, InitVar